 - (A) For on-road replacement projects, both frame rails must be completely severed between the front and rear axles.
 Upon request of the air district, CARB may approve an alternative disposition for the baseline vehicle. - (B) For off-road replacement projects, the destruction method of the equipment will vary depending on the structure of the equipment. - 1.
 Equipment with permanent frame rails running the length of the equipment: complete cuts of both frame rails between the front and rear axles. - 2.
 Equipment with removable/bolt-on frame rails: structural damage, with cuts or otherwise, that renders the main body of the equipment inoperable and unrepairable. - 3.
-Equipment without frame rails: structural damage, with cuts or otherwise, that renders the main body of the equipment inoperable and unrepairable. - 4.
-Articulated equipment: damage, cuts or otherwise, to the articulation joints of front and rear halves of the equipment so that neither half can be joined. - 5.
-Other equivalent methods of destruction are acceptable if approved by the air district. - (8) Engine Destruction
+Equipment without frame rails: structural damage, with cuts or otherwise, that renders the main body of the equipment inoperable and unrepairable.

+- 4. Articulated equipment: damage, cuts or otherwise, to the articulation joints of front and rear halves of the equipment so that neither half can be joined. - 5.
+Other equivalent methods of destruction are acceptable if approved by the air district. - 6.
+In addition to the destruction methods described above, any implements or attachments must be rendered inoperable and unrepairable as determined by the air district. - (8) Engine Destruction